mcnole25/vote-data-stuff/routine-votes.md

 What are the most common daily tasks?
 Sleeping?
 School?
 Breakfast?
 You decided the schedule!

-1565 votes were counted by Reddit comments & are subject to inaccuracy.
+1565 votes were counted by Reddit comments.
 Votes|Task|Category
 -|-|-
 202|Work|Work